Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

-Figure \ref{fig:Concurrence} shows the concurrence of the $b \bar b$ spin quantum state at the LHC, computed from Eq.~(\ref{eq:partonicstates}), as a function of the invariant mass $M_{b\bar{b}}$ and production angle $\Theta$; here and in the following we use the NNPDF3.0 LO PDFs~\cite{NNPDF:2014otw}.
+Figure \ref{fig:Concurrence} shows the concurrence of the $b \bar b$ spin quantum state at the LHC, computed analytically from Eq.~(\ref{eq:partonicstates}) with the NNPDF3.0 LO PDFs~\cite{NNPDF:2014otw}, as a function of $M_{b\bar{b}}$ and $\cos\Theta$; all relevant quantities are even functions of $\cos\Theta$.
 Entanglement (Bell nonlocality) takes place in the regions outside the solid white (dashed black) lines.
 Due to the dominance of the $gg$ production channel, we can understand the entanglement structure in similar terms to that of $t \bar t$ production~\cite{Afik:2020onf,Afik:2022kwm}.
 Close to threshold, $M_{b\bar b}\simeq 2m_b$, the $b \bar b$ system is in a spin singlet, maximally entangled.
 However, in contrast to the $t\bar t$ case, the threshold region is small relative to the range of $M_{b\bar{b}}$ achievable at the LHC.
-In the ultrarelativistic regime, $M_{b\bar b}\gg 2m_b$, the $b \bar b$ are in a maximally entangled spin-triplet state for transverse production ($\cos\Theta\simeq 0$).
+In the ultrarelativistic regime, the $b \bar b$ are in a maximally entangled spin-triplet state for transverse production ($\cos\Theta\simeq 0$).

-\textit{Feasibility Study.---}We study the feasibility of measuring $\Delta$ and $\mathcal{V}$ at the LHC with Run~2 data and the future HL-LHC data~\cite{ZurbanoFernandez:2020cco,CERN-LHCC-2021-012}, assuming that similar triggers will be employed there.
+\textit{Feasibility study.---}We study the feasibility of measuring $\Delta$ and $\mathcal{V}$ at the LHC with Run~2 data, as well as at the future HL-LHC~\cite{ZurbanoFernandez:2020cco,CERN-LHCC-2021-012}, assuming that similar triggers will be employed there.
 We consider the datasets of ATLAS/CMS (using the ATLAS parameters for our estimates) and LHCb, as well as the Run~2 CMS $B$ parking dataset~\cite{Bainbridge:2020pgi,CMS:2024zhe,CMS:2024syx,CMS:2024ita}.
-We use the estimated signal and background event counts from Ref.~\cite{Kats:2023zxb} for ATLAS, and perform additional simulations here to estimate the event counts for LHCb and the CMS $B$ parking dataset, as well as compute the spin correlations for all cases.
+We use the estimated signal and background event counts from Ref.~\cite{Kats:2023zxb} for ATLAS, and perform additional simulations to estimate the event counts for LHCb and the CMS $B$ parking dataset.
+We also compute the spin correlations for all cases.